Skip navigation

 Why Do Electrical Outlets Burn?

 Burnt electrical outlets are often caused by faulty wiring, overloaded circuits, or loose connections.
 When electricity can’t flow freely, it creates heat.
 Over time, that heat can damage the outlet, melt surrounding plastic, and even spark a fire.
-In some cases, outdated or improperly installed outlets aren’t handle the electrical demands of modern appliances, leading to overheating and eventual burn marks.
+In some cases, outdated or improperly installed outlets aren’t handle the electrical demands of modern appliances, leading to electrical outlet burn marks.

 Signs You Shouldn’t Ignore